someengineering/fixinventory/plugins/protect_snowflakes/README.md

 ```

 ### Implementation details
-Each Cloudkeeper resource has an attributed `protected` which takes on a boolean value.
+Each resoto resource has an attributed `protected` which takes on a boolean value.
 By default it is set to `False`.
 Once set to `True` it can not be changed back to `False` essentially burning a protection fuse.
 Each resoto resource inherits BaseResource which contains two methods for cleaning up a resource, `cleanup()` and `delete()`.
 Both those methods will refuse to manipulate a resource under any circumstances once the `protected` attribute has been set to `True`.